(732) 520-8877

 Streamline Documentation: Maintain Clear Virtual Visit Records

 Comprehensive and accurate documentation is vital for justifying medical necessity and ensuring coding compliance.
-Telehealth documentation should include the reason for the visit, the technology used, duration, and patient consent.
-Tools that integrate EHR and billing workflows help in capturing this data in real time, minimizing the risk of discrepancies.
+Telehealth documentation should include:

 Automate Claim Submission: Accelerate the Reimbursement Cycle